Home

 Cell: B9

-In cell B9, count how many names you have successfully split into two parts.
+In cell B9, count how many rows now have both split-name outputs filled.

 4